KRKE-monument-debate-ontology/MDO/knowledge-representation/scenarios-and-user-story.md

 On a crisp late October night in 1956, Városliget in Budapest is tense under the shadow of the towering bronze statue of Joseph Stalin.
 The city is in the grip of revolution, and the statue, erected in 1951, looms as a symbol of Soviet oppression.\
 🔴 István, a 25-year-old factory worker, stands among the protesters with ropes and cutting torches.
 For him, the statue is not just bronze—it <mark style="color:$danger;background-color:$danger;">embodies the fear, disappearances, and oppression his family endured</mark>.
 He sees tearing it down as the first step toward freedom, a defiant act to reclaim dignity and make the world witness their refusal to kneel.\
 🟢 Katalin, 52, a history teacher and longtime communist party member, watches from the sidelines.
 She recognizes Stalin’s crimes but views the statue as a <mark style="color:$success;background-color:$success;">testament to the fight against fascism and a reminder of those who died</mark>.
 She urges caution, fearing that destroying it could erase lessons of the past and invite chaos.
 Her hope is to preserve history in a museum where its full story can be told. ➡️ As ropes tighten and the bronze figure groans, the statue crashes to the ground, leaving only the boots behind—a surreal reminder of oppression toppled.
 The act is both defiant and symbolic: the fall of the statue signals the city’s first steps toward freedom, yet the memory of the past remains, haunting the empty space.\
-➡️ As ropes tighten and the bronze figure groans, the statue crashes to the ground, leaving only the boots behind—a surreal reminder of oppression toppled.
-The act is both defiant and symbolic: the fall of the statue signals the city’s first steps toward freedom, yet the memory of the past remains, haunting the empty space.

 </details>